 - Established Risk Concern - A child may be eligible if he or she receives a diagnosis of physical or mental condition with high probability of resulting developmental delay such as Down Syndrome.

-How First Steps services are provided?
+How First Steps services are provided

 First Steps knows you are the expert on your child and have the most impact on your child's development.
-This mean First Steps Providers will deliver services that actively involve you in their visits.
+This means First Steps Providers will deliver services that actively involve you in their visits.
 First Steps services are offered where your child spends their time (home, childcare, playground) and may be different from those provided in a therapy clinic or medical center.